 One of the best parts about carrying concealed is that in terms of technique, gear, and mindset, you only improve with experience.
 You try things that work, ditch things that don’t.
 It’s a very personal experience, and most of it can only be learned by jumping in with both feet and giving it a go.
 However, the tips listed above are definitely things that I’ve learned along the way that I wish I’d known when I started carrying a concealed handgun.

 This article is for informational purposes only.
+We do not condone violence.
 Consult local & state laws before you do anything.

 All Photos By Drew